pawelszymanski/civilization/DEV.md

 1. Use transform and opacity rather any other style (STYLE > LAYOUT > PAIN > COMPOSITE)
 1. Don't check .innerWidth ets as this would force full repaint
 1. Web Assembly for huge operations
+1. Use pure pipes when possible to avoid recalculations
+1.